Perianal Streptococcal Cellulitis

 What is the outlook (prognosis) for Perianal Streptococcal Cellulitis?

 Children usually recover quickly with antibiotic treatment.
-It is important to contact your provider if your child does not get better soon on antibiotics.
+It is important to contact your child's provider if your child does not get better soon on antibiotics.

 What are the possible complications of Perianal Streptococcal Cellulitis?